-Oregon’s Wholesale Trade IndustryMay 30, 2018 Oregon’s wholesale trade industry has generally followed Oregon’s overall recovery from the Great Recession.
-Employment in this small but integral part of our economy rose by 9,400 jobs from 2010 to 2017 for a growth rate of 14 percent.
-This was slightly slower but comparable to the all-industry average of 16.9 percent.
+Oregon’s Wholesale Trade IndustryAugust 15, 2019 Oregon’s wholesale trade industry has generally followed Oregon’s overall recovery from the Great Recession.
+Employment in this small but integral part of our economy rose by 9,400 jobs from 2010 to 2018 for a growth rate of 14 percent.
+This was slightly slower than the all-industry average of 19.3 percent.
 Higher than average wages mean that the share of total payroll is larger than the overall share of employment.
-Wholesale trade accounted for 5.7 percent of the state’s total Gross Domestic Product in 2016, or total economic output of $11.6 billion.
+Wholesale trade accounted for 5.5 percent of the state’s total Gross Domestic Product in 2018, with a total economic output of $13.1 billion.
 The concentration of employment in wholesale trade in Oregon was similar to the U.S. average.

 Wholesalers sell merchandise to other businesses and normally operate from a warehouse or office.
 These warehouses and offices are characterized by having little or no display of merchandise.
 In addition, neither the design nor the location of the premises is intended to solicit walk-in traffic.
 Wholesalers do not normally use advertising directed to the general public.
 Customers are generally reached initially via telephone, in-person marketing, or by specialized advertising that may include Internet and other electronic means.
 Follow-up orders are either vendor-initiated or client-initiated, generally based on previous sales, and typically exhibit strong ties between sellers and buyers.
 In fact, transactions are often conducted between wholesalers and clients that have long-standing business relationships.
 This sector comprises two main types of wholesalers: merchant wholesalers that sell goods on their own account and business-to-business electronic markets, agents, and brokers that arrange sales and purchases for others generally for a commission or fee.

 There are three main components to this industry: